Catholic Church in England and Wales: Stuart period

-The reign of James I (1603–1625) was marked by a measure of tolerance, though less so after the discovery of the Gunpowder Plot conspiracy of a small group of Catholic conspirators who aimed to kill both King and Parliament and establish a Catholic monarchy.
-A mix of persecution and tolerance followed: Ben Jonson and his wife, for example, in 1606 were summoned before the authorities for failure to take communion in the Church of England, yet the King tolerated some Catholics at court; for example George Calvert, to whom he gave the title Baron Baltimore (his son, Cecil Calvert, 2nd Baron Baltimore, founded in 1632 the Province of Maryland as a refuge for persecuted Catholics), and the Duke of Norfolk, head of the Howard family.
+The reign of James I (1603–1625) was marked by a measure of tolerance, though less so after the discovery of the Gunpowder Plot conspiracy of a small group of Catholic conspirators who aimed to kill both King and Parliament, and establish a Catholic monarchy.
+A mix of persecution and tolerance followed: Ben Jonson and his wife, for example, in 1606, were summoned before the authorities for failure to take communion in the Church of England, yet the King tolerated some Catholics at court; for example, George Calvert, to whom he gave the title Baron Baltimore (his son, Cecil Calvert, 2nd Baron Baltimore, founded, in 1632, the Province of Maryland as a refuge for persecuted Catholics), and the Duke of Norfolk, head of the Howard family.

 The reign of Charles I (1625–1649) saw a small revival of Catholicism in England, especially among the upper classes.
-As part of the royal marriage settlement Charles's Catholic wife, Henrietta Maria, was permitted her own royal chapel and chaplain.
-Henrietta Maria was in fact very strict in her religious observances, and helped create a court with continental influences, where Catholicism was the official religion of many countries, and tolerated in others; even somewhat fashionable.
-Some anti-Catholic legislation became effectively a dead letter.
-The Counter-Reformation on the continent of Europe had created a more vigorous and magnificent form of Catholicism (i.e., Baroque, notably found in the architecture and music of Austria, Italy and Germany) that attracted some converts, like the poet Richard Crashaw.
-Ironically, the explicitly Catholic artistic movement (i.e., Baroque) ended up "providing the blueprint, after the fire of London, for the first new Protestant churches to be built in England".
+As part of the royal marriage settlement, Charles's Catholic wife, Henrietta Maria, was permitted her own royal chapel and chaplain.
+Henrietta Maria was, in fact, very strict in her religious observances, and helped create a court with continental influences, where Catholicism was the official religion of many countries, and tolerated, if not somewhat fashionable, in others.
+Some anti-Catholic legislation became, in effect, a dead letter.
+The Counter-Reformation on the continent had created a more vigorous and magnificent form of Catholicism (that is, Baroque, notably found in the architecture and music of Austria, Italy and Germany) that attracted some converts, such as the poet Richard Crashaw.
+Ironically, this explicitly Catholic artistic movement ended up "providing the blueprint, after the fire of London, for the first new Protestant churches to be built in England".

 While Charles remained firmly Protestant, he was personally drawn towards a consciously "High Church" Anglicanism.
-This affected his appointments to Anglican bishoprics, in particular the appointment of William Laud as Archbishop of Canterbury.
+This affected his appointments to Anglican bishoprics, in particular that of William Laud as Archbishop of Canterbury.
 How many Catholics and Puritans there were is still open to debate.

 Religious conflict between Charles and other "High" Anglicans and Calvinists – at this stage mostly still within the Church of England (the Puritans) – formed a strand of the anti-monarchical leanings of the troubled politics of the period.
 The religious tensions between a court with "Papist" elements and a Parliament in which the Puritans were strong was one of the major factors behind the English Civil War, in which almost all Catholics supported the King.
-The victory of the Parliamentarians meant a strongly Protestant, anti-Catholic regime, content for the English Church to become "little more than a nationwide federation of Protestant parishes."
+The victory of the Parliamentarians meant a strongly Protestant, anti-Catholic regime, content for the English Church to become "little more than a nationwide federation of Protestant parishes".